On this page

 Read the Joint Statement(external link) released by the Ministers after the meeting.

 The main forum for discussions between New Zealand and Indonesia is the annual Joint Ministerial Commission (JMC) led by foreign ministers.
 These meetings review progress on our relationship and set new goals.
 We also work with Indonesia through APEC, Pacific Islands Forum, East Asia Summit and other regional and international forums.

-Defence and police
+Defence and security

 We work with the Indonesian defence force through activities such as joint officer training, non-combat training, humanitarian operations and at regional forums.